CJJIF

 are recorded by the judges, are considered:

-- amplitude throws with a separation of two legs,
+- amplitude throws with a separation of two legs from the ground,

 - punches that knocked down the opponent, and